 Ellis Island Immigration Building © chensiyuan

-From 1892 to 1924, nearly every immigrant (totalling more than 20 million) moving to the US was funnelled through the crowded halls of Ellis Island, just off the coast of New York.
-No longer in use as an immigration port, today the island draws millions of people each year as one of the most popular tourist attractions in New York City.
+From 1892 to 1924, more than 20 million immigrants moving to the USA funnelled through the crowded halls of Ellis Island.
+Just off the coast of New York, it today draws millions of people each year as one of the most popular tourist attractions in New York City.

-Getting to Ellis Island involves a crowded ferry ride (be sure to bring a jacket) from Battery Park.
-The ferry also stops at Liberty Island (home of the Statue of Liberty), making it a convenient way to see two of New York City's most popular attractions in a single morning.
-It is best to buy combined tickets ahead of time, as ferry queues can take several hours.
+Getting to Ellis Island involves a crowded ferry ride from Battery Park, so be sure to bring a jacket.
+The ferry also stops at Liberty Island, home of the Statue of Liberty, making it a convenient way to see two of New York City's most popular attractions in a single morning.
+It's best to buy combined tickets ahead of time, as ferry queues can take several hours.